The Best Fire Starters Tested in 2023

 Accelerants

 Accelerants are the most popular fire-starter products, and we tested a number of these.
-Nuggets and squares consisting of flammable oils, wax, and recycled paper and wood are the easiest to use; however, they require an ignition source, such as a match or a lighter.
+Nuggets and squares consisting of flammable oils, wax, and recycled paper and wood are the easiest to use; however, they require a flame ignition source, such as a match or a lighter.
 Once lit, these fire starters typically create tall, hot flames that light the materials above them.

 Size and Convenience